awsdocs/aws-m2-user-guide/doc_source/applications-m2-definition.md

 Provides the details of the source location\.
 Each property is specified with a string\.
 + `s3-bucket` \- Required\.
 Specifies the name of the Amazon S3 bucket where the files are stored\.
 + `s3-key-prefix` \- Required\.
 Specifies the name of the folder in the Amazon S3 bucket where the files are stored\.
+**Note**
+Make sure you specify the Amazon S3 bucket name, not the bucket ARN\.
+Do not specify an absolute path to resources in the bucket\.

 ## Definition section overview<a name="applications-m2-definition-overview"></a>